pace-neutrons/Euphonic/doc/source/index.rst

 ==========================

-By default, Euphonic will attempt to build and install the C extension, which can lead to increased performance and enable use of multiple cores when interpolating phonons.
+By default, Euphonic will attempt to build and install the C extension, which can lead to increased performance and enable use of multiple cores for interpolating phonons.
+If installed, the C extension will be used automatically, with the number of threads automatically set by ``multiprocessing.cpu_count()``.
+A specific number of threads can be used by setting the environment variable ``EUPHONIC_NUM_THREADS``.
+The number of threads and whether to use the C extension at all can also be controlled on each function call with the ``n_threads`` and ``use_c`` arguments to :py:meth:`ForceConstants.calculate_qpoint_phonon_modes <euphonic.force_constants.ForceConstants.calculate_qpoint_phonon_modes>`.

 See below for information on installing the extension for different platforms.
 If you are having trouble installing the C extension and don't require it, see `Installing Euphonic without the C extension`_

 **Windows**